Kanasia-Moore/Operational-Strategy-and-Attrition-Analysis/Weekly_Mini_Projects/Week-02-Collect-&-Clean-Employee-Voice-Data/README.md

 ## Week 02: Employee Voice & Sentiment Analysis

 ### Overview
-This week focused on analyzing employee voice data to better understand the underlying drivers of attrition.
+This week introduces the human side of operations by analyzing employee voice data and uncovering patterns that influence attrition.

 Using publicly available sources such as YouTube and Glassdoor, I collected and worked with unstructured employee feedback to identify recurring themes related to workplace experience, operational challenges, and support systems.